gasolin/webby/README.md

 ## Rules

+1. respect existing searchbar interactions, so user no need to relearn.

-1. verb + noun
+2. use verb + noun format to execute new commands

 Moonbar maintain a defined verbs set on `device`.

 `noun` (search term)

-2. show all available verb tags when no user input
+3. show all available verb tags when no user input

-3. while user typing, they can tap tag to scope the suggestions
+4. while user typing, they can tap tag to scope the suggestions

 ## Approach land rocket to moonbar